reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 I also need to thank Yiannis M ([`@oblique`][oblique]) for their work on the [`async-tftp-rs`][async-tftp-rs] crate, from which I have borrowed liberally and learned a great deal.
+You may recognize some combinators if you dive into that code.

 The source code for the rest of the project is not currently public, but when I'm more confident in it I'll definitely share more details.
 Meanwhile, I